artsandmetaphysics/goodlifeodyssey/_documents/the-big-picture.md

 ## Part One: Cosmos

-Carroll is a proponent of poetic naturalism.
-Naturalism comes down to three things:
+Carroll begins the book by proposing a philosophical framework he calls poetic naturalism.

+Naturalism:

 1. There is only one world, the natural world.
 2. The world evolves according to unbroken patterns, the laws of nature.
 3. The only reliable way of learning about the world is by observing it.

-The poetic aspect comes to the fore when we start talking about the world.
-It can also be summarized in three points:
+The poetic aspect comes to the fore when we start talking about the world:

 1. There are many ways of talking about the world.
 2. All good ways of talking must be consistent with one another and with the world.
 3. Our purposes in the moment determine the best way of talking.

+The poetic component is a recognition that many human concepts, such as person, cause, choice, reason, justice, morality, and meaning, while not *fundamental* are still *real* and are worthy of our consideration.
+There is also a warning that we should not apply these higher-level concepts in innappropriate ways.

-Carrol’s discussion of determinism provides an example of how poetic naturalism combines deep ontological truths about underlying reality with the practical and useful ways that we speak day-to-day:
+Carrol’s discussion of determinism and free-will is a good example of how poetic naturalism combines deep ontological truths about underlying reality with the practical and useful ways that we speak day-to-day:

 <blockquote class="prose">
-<p>Perhaps Laplace’s greatest contribution to our understanding of mechanics was not a technical or mathematical advance, but a philosophical one.
-He realized that there was a simple answer to the question “What determines what will happen next?”
+<p>[Laplace] realized that there was a simple answer to the question “What determines what will happen next?”
 And the answer is “The state of the universe right now.” …</p>
 <p>We know that the quantum state of a system, left alone, evolves in a perfectly deterministic fashion, free even of the rare but annoying examples of non-determinism that we can find in classical mechanics.
 But when we <em>observe</em> a system, it seems to behave randomly, rather than deterministically. …</p>
 <p>The momentary or Laplacian nature of physical evolution doesn’t have much relevance for the choices we face in our everyday lives.
 For poetic naturalism, the situation is clear.
 There is one way of talking about the universe that describes it as elementary particles or quantum states, in which Laplace holds sway and what happens next depends only on the state of the system right now.
 There is also another way of talking about it, where we zoom out a bit and introduce categories like “people” and “choices.”
 Unlike our best theory of planets or pendulums, our best theories of human behavior are not deterministic.
 We don’t know any way to predict what a person will do based on what we can readily observe about their current state.
 Whether we think of human behavior as determined depends on what we know. <cite>(chpt.
 4)</cite></p>
 </blockquote>

+Thus, to the question “do humans have free-will” a poetic naturalist would say “fundamentally, no, but in everyday speech free-will, choices, and personhood are useful descriptions of reality.”

 Carroll’s presentation of determinism in Chapter 4 is deceptively oversimplified, although he does discuss the topic in more depth later in the book.
 I believe his claim that the world is deterministic is only true within one of several interpretations of quantum mechanics.
 There is no scientific consensus as to whether the universe is deterministic or not.
 A great deal of debate still surrounds the so-called “collapse of the wave function” and the “measurement problem.”